hex-ci/atom-language-hulk-template/README.md

-# atom-language-hulk-template
-Hulk Template language package for Atom
+# Hulk template language support in Atom

+Adds syntax highlighting and snippets to Hulk template files in Atom.

+Contributions are greatly appreciated.
+Please fork this repository and open a pull request to add snippets, make grammar tweaks, etc.